FelipePagliosa/project_advhevogoobe/README.md

 **Android app for lawyers and offices, it's a tool that flexes the processe's attendances, since offices/lawyers sometimes have various different cases in the same day and not enough lawyers/time to attend all of them.
 This bending is made possible through outsourcing lawyers for a needing process, both parties have to accept the terms.
 Cloud Firestore and Firebase storage were used as the main databases and we used Firebase Authentication to perform the user's authentication.
-Various APIs are consumed by our app utilizing RetroFit and we also utilized a wide array of libraries, to name a few, GooglePay, Groupie and geofire.
-The app was developed under the scrum metodology**
+The Geocoding API is consumed by our app utilizing RetroFit and we also utilized a wide array of libraries, to name a few, GooglePay, Groupie and geofire.
+The app was developed under the scrum metodology.**

  -Register, login, logoff and recover password;